 For over 25 years, Lola has organized evenings dedicated to the Dead Armenian Poets’ Society, and since 2006 has produced and edited text and audio, and translated for the multi-lingual Armenian Poetry Project.

-Lola’s work was translated into Arabic, Asturian, French, Italian, Spanish and Ukrainian.
+Lola’s work was translated into Arabic, Asturian, French, Italian, Spanish, Turkish and Ukrainian.

 In the past she was an invited poet at four international poetry festivals: the 20th Festival Internacional de Poesía, Medellín, Colombia in July 2010; in 2013, to the Second Festival Internacional de Poesía, in Lima, Peru; the first Mamilla International Poetry Festival in Ramallah, West Bank, and in 2014, to the 30th international poetry festival at Trois-Rivieres, Quebec.